arbe59/arbe59.github.io/PragmaticProgrammer.md

 - Knowledge Portfolio - it's kind of the inspiration for this entire site.
 I want a continually maintained, demonstrable portfolio of skills, an updated (living) resume, and always a short term plan in progress for acquiring new skills.

 ### Chapter 2 - A Pragmatic Approach
+- DRY (Don't Repeat Yourself) - I am well aware of this principle as the D in SOLID.
+However, knowing by itself doesn't do anything.
+More up-front design and more after-development review would help find the code duplication that occurs as the software gets written, which is a difficult time to recognize it.
+Also, the code providing mock data for unit tests is a danger zone for duplicated code.
+- Orthogonality - if changes in one thing don't necessitate changes in the other, then they are "orthogonal", and orthogoal code is maintainable code.
+This is something to notice while making changes.
+If making a simple change requires making parallel or sympathetic updates in several places, then fix it.
+- Estimating - don't give them before you're ready, and don't apologize for not giving premature estimates.
+And don't just guess.
+Take the time to understand what's being asked and what the impact is before giving an estimate.
+Tightly coupled systems that aren't orthogonal provide multipliers on estimates that you often neglect to include.

 ### Chapter 3 - The Basic Tools